How Efficient Runners Move Through Checkpoints

 The cognitive reset that keeps you moving

 Because cognition can degrade late in long events, a micro reset helps you make fewer mistakes.
+Twenty seconds of structured attention out of the aid station is one of the highest-leverage habits in long racing.

-Body: shoulders down, jaw soft, breathe low.
+Shoulders down, jaw soft, breathe low into the belly.

-Feet: hot spots, grit in socks, lace tension.
+Hot spots, grit in socks, lace tension.

 Approach.
 Execute.
 Exit.
 Reset.